-4 points per %: higher welfare (minimum 5% at gold)
+4 points per %: free range (minimum 5% at gold)

-You can pick up points here by using:
+4 points per %: higher welfare (minimum 5% at gold) You can pick up points here by using:

-" free range poultry

-- " free range, outdoor-reared and outdoor-bred pig meat - " organic poultry meat, organic eggs or organic pig meat (for which you will collect double points: for organic and for free range meat) - " RSPCA Assured pork or poultry these systems must also be farm assured, which is a bronze requirement (standard 1.4).
+- " free range poultry - " free range, outdoor-reared and outdoor-bred pig meat - " organic poultry meat, organic eggs or organic pig meat (for which you will collect double points: for organic and for free range meat) - " RSPCA Assured pork or poultry these systems must also be farm assured, which is a bronze requirement (standard 1.4).
 All meat and meat products must be farm assured, including meat from free range, outdoorreared and outdoor bred pigs.